ameerry1998/Final-Project/README.md

-# App Design Demo
+# EasyVent
-This is a simple demo which shows how to create an app using HTML and Bootstrap for styling and NodeJS/Express for the server infrastructure with EJS as the template engine.
+This is an event coodrination tool.
+It allows you as an event planner to coordinate between your the venue your want to host your event at and the vendors attending the event based on date.